Introduction

 Conclusion

-That statement describes the value hiding in resources you’ve already engaged with.
+That statement describes the value hiding in resources you have already engaged with.

 Stop only consuming new.
 Start revisiting what worked.

-The next development insight might be waiting in something you’ve already read.
+The next development insight might be waiting in something you have already read.